Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

-With the aid of the polar transformation we can extend the concepts of width and ray distance to objects lying outside of $K$.
+With the aid of the polar transformation, we can extend the concepts of width and ray distance to objects lying outside of $K$.
 Consider a hyperplane $h_2$ parallel to $h_1$ that lies beyond the supporting hyperplane $h_0$ (see Figure~\ref{f:widray}(a)).
-It follows that $h_2^* \in K^*$, and we define $\width_K(h_2) = \ray_{K^*}(h_2^*)$ (see Figure~\ref{f:widray}(b)).
-Similarly, for a point $p_2 \notin K$ that lies along the ray $O p_1$, it follows that the hyperplane $p_2^*$ intersects $K^*$, and we define $\ray_K(p_2) = \width_{K^*}(p_2^*)$.
+It follows that $\stdpolar{h}_2 \in \stdpolar{K}$, and we define $\width_K(h_2) = \ray_{\stdpolar{K}}(\stdpolar{h}_2)$ (see Figure~\ref{f:widray}(b)).
+Similarly, for a point $p_2 \notin K$ that lies along the ray $O p_1$, it follows that the hyperplane $\stdpolar{p}_2$ intersects $\stdpolar{K}$, and we define $\ray_K(p_2) = \width_{\stdpolar{K}}(\stdpolar{p}_2)$.
 By properties of the polar transformation, it is easy to see that $\width_K(h_2) = \dist(h_0,h_2) / \dist(O,h_2)$.
 Similarly, $\ray_K(p_2) = \|p_0 p_2\| / \|O p_2\|$.
 Henceforth, we will omit references to $K$ when it is clear from context.

 Some of our results apply only when we are sufficiently close to the boundary of $K$.
-Given $\alpha \le \frac{1}{2}$, we say that a cap $C$ is \emph{$\alpha$-shallow} if $\width(C) \le \alpha$, and we say that a point $p$ is \emph{$\alpha$-shallow} if $\ray(p) \le \alpha$.
-We will simply say \emph{shallow} to mean $\alpha$-shallow, where $\alpha \le \frac{1}{2}$ is a sufficiently small constant.
+Given $\alpha \leq \frac{1}{2}$, we say that a cap $C$ is \emph{$\alpha$-shallow} if $\width(C) \leq \alpha$, and we say that a point $p$ is \emph{$\alpha$-shallow} if $\ray(p) \leq \alpha$.
+We will simply say \emph{shallow} to mean $\alpha$-shallow, where $\alpha \leq \frac{1}{2}$ is a sufficiently small constant.

-\arxivonly{ We state some useful technical results on ray distances and cap widths.
-The missing proofs can be found in~\cite[Section~2.3]{AFM23arxiv}.
+We state some useful technical results regarding ray distances and cap widths.
+The missing proofs can be found in~\cite[Section~2.3]{AFM24}.

-\begin{lemma} Let $C$ be a cap of $K$ that does not contain the origin and let $p$ be a point in $C$.
+\begin{lemma} Let $C$ be a cap of $K$ that does not contain the origin, and let $p$ be a point in $C$.
 Then $\ray(p) \leq \width(C)$. \end{lemma}

 There are two natural ways to associate a cap with any point $p \in K$.
-The first is the \emph{minimum volume cap}, which is any cap whose base passes through $p$ of minimum volume among all such caps.
+The first is the \emph{minimum volume cap}, which is any cap whose base passes through $p$ and that has minimum volume among all such caps.
 For the second, assume that $p \neq O$, and let $p_0$ denote the point of intersection of the ray $O p$ with the boundary of $K$.
 Let $h_0$ be any supporting hyperplane of $K$ at $p_0$.
 Take the cap $C$ induced by a hyperplane parallel to $h_0$ passing through $p$.
-As shown in the following lemma this is the cap of minimum width containing $p$.
+As stated in the following lemma, this is the cap of minimum width containing $p$.

 \begin{lemma} For any $p \in K \setminus \{O\}$, consider the cap $C$ defined above.
 Then $\width(C) = \ray(p)$ and further, $C$ has the minimum width over all caps that contain $p$. \end{lemma}

 The next lemma shows that cap widths behave nicely under containment.